Bureau International des Containers (BIC):

 it is duly authorized by the owner

 the owner is aware of these conditions and the registration procedure

-BIC and NRO reserve the right to verify the authority of such a representative.
+BIC reserve the right to verify the authority of such a representative.

 The same applicant may receive several codes if BIC considers the reasons submitted in writing to be satisfactory.
 One of such reasons may be the operation of ISO and non-ISO containers.